-The images that have been broadcast in recent days surrounding the annual orgy of consumer spending that kicks off after Thanksgiving depict a cash-rich America filled with millions of people shoveling billions of dollars of disposable income into an economy that depends greatly on their consumption of goods and services.
+The images that have been broadcast in recent days about the annual orgy of consumer spending that kicks off after Thanksgiving depict a cash-rich America filled with millions of consumers shoveling billions of dollars of disposable income into the economy.

 Through the eyes of a Chinese farmer, a Bangladeshi sweatshop worker or an African jihadist, this annual bacchanal of consumption is proof that America is a fabulously wealthy country whose citizens' primary concerns are not securing clean drinking water or sufficient calorie intake (signs of so-called abject poverty) but rather acquiring the thinnest tablet, the fastest gaming console or the latest pair of basketball kicks.
 In short, the world’s poorest have no need to feel any sympathy for America’s poorest -- because they’re too busy trying to keep themselves and their families alive.